ivyentcn/kube-eye/README.md

 ## 2. Prerequisites
 - Confirm that kubectl has been installed and configured locally.
-- Ensure that at least two nodes in the cluster have free memory greater than 3GB.
+- Ensure that the available memory of at least one node in the cluster is greater than 3GB.

 ## 3. Public IP installation method
 This installation method is suitable for deploying kube-eye in cloud providers, such as AKS, EKS, GKS, etc. During the installation process, a public IP will be applied to the cloud provider to access the kube-eye service, which may incur additional costs.